Key Highlights:

 In recent developments, within the UAE, Mubadala Investment Company has also increased its exposure to Bitcoin and has raised its spot ETF investments by 45% to around $630 million.

-With institutional adoption and mining Bitcoin, UAE is also building infrastructure and attracting global players.
-With all of these efforts it is also positioning itself as a leading destination for digital assets and blockchain innovation worldwide.
+With institutional adoption and mining Bitcoin, the UAE is also building infrastructure and attracting global players.
+With all of these efforts, it is also positioning itself as a leading destination for digital assets and blockchain innovation worldwide.

 UAE’s Rising Influence Connects Crypto, Politics and Tech